jupyter/jupyter.github.io/install.md

 We recommend installing Python and Jupyter using the conda package manager.
 The [miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution includes a minimal Python and conda installation.

-Then you can install the notebook it with:
+Then you can install the notebook with:

 ```shell
 conda install -c conda-forge notebook